ceph/ceph/doc/releases/pacific.rst

 Notable Changes
 ---------------

+* A new library is available, libcephsqlite.
+It provides a SQLite Virtual File System (VFS) on top of RADOS.
+The database and journals are striped over RADOS across multiple objects for virtually unlimited scaling and throughput only limited by the SQLite client.
+Applications using SQLite may change to the Ceph VFS with minimal changes, usually just by specifying the alternate VFS.
+We expect the library to be most impactful and useful for applications that were storing state in RADOS omap, especially without striping which limits scalability.

 * New ``bluestore_rocksdb_options_annex`` config parameter.
 Complements
   ``bluestore_rocksdb_options`` and allows setting rocksdb options without repeating the existing defaults.